 - Any disciplinary action related to credentialing in another jurisdiction or county which was based on the same or related conduct specified in Minn.
 Statute 214.103, subdivision 8 ( see a-f ), above ).

 4.Outside Consultant Reviews.
-The Complaint Committee or the Attorney Generals Office may request that a consultant review the complaint material to determine if the dentists treatment met the minimum standard of care.
+The Practitioner Review Committee or the Attorney Generals Office may request that a consultant review the complaint material to determine if the dentists treatment met the minimum standard of care.

 Types of Actions

-A complaint is closed when two or more Complaint Committee members vote to close the matter after a review of the alleged violations and the licensees response to the allegations.
+A complaint is closed when two or more Practitioner Review Committee members vote to close the matter after a review of the alleged violations and the licensees response to the allegations.

-A response is obtained through a letter of inquiry and/or through an appearance before the Complaint Committee.
+A response is obtained through a letter of inquiry and/or through an appearance before the Practitioner Review Committee.
 Based on a review of the information, the Committee may close the matter if it determines that disciplinary action or corrective action were not warranted in the matter.

 In regard to alleged substandard dental treatment, the Committee may choose to close a complaint if they determine that the treatment did not constitute gross incompetence and/or repeated performance of substandard care (pursuant to the Minnesota Dental Practice Act).

 The complaint and the licensees letter of response are retained in the Board's nonpublic files.
-If the Board receives additional complaints of a similar nature in the future, the Complaint Committee may choose to reopen a closed complaint.
+If the Board receives additional complaints of a similar nature in the future, the Practitioner Review Committee may choose to reopen a closed complaint.